hypernumbers/hypernumbers-manual/contents/indepth/making-pages-from-templates.rst

 Some example templates you might have seen or used include:

-•	Invoicing templates
+•	invoicing templates
-•	Timesheet templates
+•	timesheet templates
-•	Event and meeting templates
+•	event and meeting templates
-•	Budget templates
+•	budget templates
-•	Planning and project templates
+•	planning and project templates
-•	Business case templates
+•	business case templates
-•	Calculator templates
+•	calculator templates
-•	etc. etc.
+•	etc, etc

 In vixo the opportunities to capitalise on the use of templates in a fully-functioning workflow system is immense - as it is possible to create templates that incorporate a combination of: